The Democratic Presidential Debates Must Address Poverty

 The DNC and News Networks

-After four rounds of debate in the Democratic primary race, it’s way past time to have a discussion about the economic elephant in the room, and one of the most pressing issues of our times: the epidemic levels of poverty in the United States.
+After SEVEN rounds of debate in the Democratic primary race, it’s way past time to have a discussion about one of the most pressing issues of our times: the epidemic levels of poverty in the United States.
+So far, the moderators have yet to ask a single question about poverty.

-Over 43 million people in this country – more than 1 in 8 Americans – live below the poverty line.
+Over 38 million people in this country—more than 1 in 9 Americans—live below the poverty line.
 Every night, over 500,000 people experiencing homelessness struggle to find a place to sleep on our nation’s streets.

 Millions of impoverished and low-income families, including nearly 13 million children, suffer from a lack of housing and hunger, putting them at higher risk for health and developmental issues.